-When a strategy provider withdraws some of their funds as profit from their strategy, Copy Dividends provide investors with a proportion of that amount as profit as well.
+When a strategy provider withdraws some of their funds as profit from their strategy, Copy Dividends provide investors with a part of the investment profit in the case profit is made in the investment.
 Copy Dividends are automatically transferred from the investment account to the investor’s wallet.
 This allows investors to earn as a strategy provider does, and doesn’t limit these payouts to the end of the trading period or until the investor stops copying a strategy.

 Important to consider with Copy Dividends:

 - Copy Dividends will be transferred to the investor's wallet only if the investment made a profit.

 - Any stop loss or take profit settings changes will be updated after deducting the Copy Dividends (an example of this is provided later).

 - An investor’s set alerts will not be updated due to a Copy Dividend.

 - The copying coefficient does not change after any strategy provider’s withdrawal, whether Copy Dividends occurred or not.

 The Copy Dividends amount is calculated as a proportion of the strategy provider's withdrawal, but can't be more than Investment Net Profit.
 Investment Net Profit is worked out as the Investment equity deducted by the investment amount and the floating commission to be paid for the current trading period.